 What is a tsunami?

-How UNICEF helps tsunami victims
+How UNICEF helps children after a tsunami hits

 Learn more about how UNICEF works to address climate change and its impact on children.